arunsathiya/portfolio/src/content/blog/2024-02-22-rooting-for-duckduckgo/index.md

 ---
-title: "I am rooting for DuckDuckGo"
+title: 'I am rooting for DuckDuckGo'
-seoTitle: "I am rooting for DuckDuckGo"
+seoTitle: 'I am rooting for DuckDuckGo'
-slug: "rooting-for-duckduckgo"
+slug: 'rooting-for-duckduckgo'
-description: "DuckDuckGo is growing fast with a suite of products including DuckDuckGo Email Protection, App Tracking Protection and a fantastic search engine.
-Exciting days!"
+description: 'DuckDuckGo is growing fast with a suite of products including DuckDuckGo Email Protection, App Tracking Protection and a fantastic search engine.
+Exciting days!'
 pubDate: 'Feb 22 2024'
 updatedDate: 'Aug 24 2024'
-tags: ["Privacy"]
+tags: ['Privacy']
 coverImage: './image.webp'
 ---

 I was pleasantly surprised to see this email on my inbox earlier this evening: